Counterproductive work behavior: Lateness

 Lateness is described as arriving at work later or leaving earlier than required.
 Problems associated with lateness include compromised organizational efficiency.
-Tardy and late employees responsible for critical tasks can negatively affect organizational production.
+Late employees responsible for critical tasks can negatively affect organizational production.
 Other workers may experience psychological effects of the tardy employee including morale and motivational problems as they attempt to "pick up the slack."

 Production deviance

 Production deviance is ineffective job performance that is done on purpose, such as doing tasks incorrectly or withholding of effort.
 Such behaviors can be seen in disciplinary actions and safety violations.

 Sabotage

 Employee sabotage are behaviors that can "damage or disrupt the organization's production, damaging property, the destruction of relationships, or the harming of employees or customers."
 Research has shown that often acts of sabotage or acts of retaliation are motivated by perceptions of organizational injustice and performed with the intention of causing harm to the target.

 Michael Crino was investigating the causes of sabotage as early as 1994.
 He found that the ways in which sabotage is carried out are extensive but they have the same elements.
 Sabotage has been intentionally caused and is intended to interfere with the normal operation of the company.